mundahl/CO2sensorEarned/README.md

 CAPTAIN'S LOG -------------------------------------------------

+NEW DATE :: 2023.01.28 PM1 ----------
+  Summary: Problem = UART to (and from) the CO2 sensor is communicating at the wrong baud rate.
+Oscope shows it's much faster than the 9600 needed.
+I expected this because setting up the LTDC required changing the system clock to be much faster.
+How much faster?
+I scaled by UART speed setting until the speed roughly lined up on my oscope.
+I needed to slow down 6-7x.
+My UART code was setting its speed dynamically based on SystemCoreClock.
+But SystemCoreClock wasn't changing from before LTDC clock changes to after.
+I searched online and found https://electronics.stackexchange.com/questions/205875/setting-stm32f4-systemcoreclock-to-100-mhz-but-cant-get-it-only-get-57-6-mhz.
+Seemingly the operative similarity was calling SystemCoreClockUpdate();.
+So I did that before my UART code called SystemCoreClock.
+Bam it worked!
+So now the LTDC is partially setup and the CO2 sensor calls still work.

 NEW DATE :: 2023.01.26 PM1 ----------
   Summary: LTDC code uncommented.
 Added setup of all LTDC pins to AF, high speed, and the correct AF mode.
 Untested additions.